Anivice/lzw/README.md

 **Unit Size** is the size of the smallest unit in a storage system.
 **Unit Bit Size** is the bit size of the smallest unit in a storage system.
-For example, for hard disks, their unit size, the smallest size of operation is typically 512 bytes.
+For example, for hard disks, their unit size, the smallest size of operation, is typically 512 bytes.
 This means you can and only can read and write $N \times 512$ bytes at a time from its controller.
 A typical computer system is 8-bit aligned in bits, with each 8 bits forming a byte, and 4096-byte, i.e., 4 KB, aligned on disk filesystem.